EESSI/docs/docs/available_software/detail/spglib-python.md

 =============

-Spglib for Python.Spglib is a library for finding and handling crystal symmetries written in C.
+Spglib for Python.
+Spglib is a library for finding and handling crystal symmetries written in C.

 https://pypi.python.org/pypi/spglib
 # Available modules